 It’s common in marriages for one spouse to earn more than the other, and the higher earner usually has to pay some measure of spousal support (sometimes referred to as “alimony”).
 How much needs to be paid and for how long can vary depending on the marriage.

 Below are some general guidelines for understanding how a court navigates this issue.

 Spousal support is meant to help maintain a similar lifestyle

-The purpose of spousal support is to provide the lower-income spouse with the means to cover their basic needs and maintain a lifestyle that isn’t too different from what it was before separating.
+The purpose of spousal support is to provide the lower-income spouse with the means to cover their basic needs and maintain a lifestyle that is not much different from what it was before separating.